Large-scale collaboration

 Stakeholder Type

-Digital technology now makes it possible to collaborate on scales unimaginable in the past.
-This has led to a plethora of approaches aimed at harnessing diverse groups to solve practical problems.
+Digital technology allows collaboration on scales unimaginable in the past.
+This has led to a reimagining of how humans can organise themselves to solve problems.

 Future Horizons: